Inadequate learning facilities concern school of medicine administrators

 The Liaison Committee on Medical Education, the national accrediting body for medical schools, is requiring more active-learning space, among other changes.
 As compared with passive learning space where students listen to a lecture and take notes, active-learning space fosters discussions, group work and hands-on participation.

 “There is a standard that speaks to active learning.
-While it does not give a threshold, we know schools with most of their preclinical education experience being lecture-based have been put on probation for having too little active
+While it does not give a threshold, we know schools with most of their preclinical education experience being lecture-based have been put on probation for having too little active learning,” Woodward said.

 “We are about 50 percent lecture based.
 Other methods, like small-group sessions, simulation and clinical skills labs, are important and require new and different space than our large amphitheater from 1982.”